You want to become a freelance writer.

 Excellent!
 There’s never been a better time to be a writer.
 Print magazines and newspapers may be slumping or dead, but content rules.

-In the final months of 2019, I received lots of enquiries from aspiring writers about getting started in the world of freelancing.
+I receive many enquiries from aspiring writers about getting started in the world of freelancing.

 Unfortunately I also received sad messages from flailing freelance writers about the impossibility of getting good clients.
 (If you believe this, see below: “Avoid companies which advertise for writers.”)

 Listen up.
 You can make more as a freelancer than you can at a day job, but building a lucrative six-figure income as a freelancer takes experience.

 Real-world tip: be aware that as a freelance writer, you’re a keyboard for hire.